smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 As a result, managing app updates is the responsibility of the OEMs.
 App packages hosted on the SDL Developer Portal must not be made available directly to vehicles.
 Instead OEMs must download and host a copy app packages to their SDL Servers using the file URL from the SHAID API (see additions to SHAID).
 An OEM will need to implement a file saving feature into their server installation for this behavior to work.
 If needed by the OEM, the OEM store backend should be able to store app packages of different versions.
 The OEM store client should list and allow installation of supported apps only, dependent on the vehicle software version, SDL Core version, and app's min SDL (RPC or Protocol) version.

 An app certification review should be performed on apps provided on the SDL Developer Portal before they are made available to OEMs and vehicles.
-App developers can request SDLC app certification performed by the SDLC on the initial submission of the application.
-Once the initial submission has passed the certification tests, the app should be marked as certified independent of future releases which won't be tested anymore.
-New versions of an app aren't required to undergo additional testing, but may be subject to additional certification tests/requirements.
+The initial submission of a WebEngine application will undergo SDLC app certification testing.
+Once the initial submission has passed certification, future submissions will not be required to undergo full certification testing but may be subject to additional certification tests/requirements.
 The SDLC app certification review will not test every detail and aspect of the application.
 The review will not guarantee that the app behaves the same in OEM vehicles.
 Therefore the OEMs should consider functional tests for each release to a depth they feel is necessary to make sure the app is of a desired quality.

 The current app certification guidelines should be extended to include tests that are valid for in-vehicle web applications.
 It should not include tests to monitor data traffic with respect to effort and cost to perform such tests.
 The app certification for in-vehicle web applications cannot take place until the certification guidelines are updated.
 The app certification guideline update for web applications must be complete before this feature is released.